Fudan-iGEM/2025-wiki/pages/experiments.md

 5. Transfer tubes to 42°C water bath for 15 min.

+   `Immediately place the tubes on ice to cool after heat shock!`

 6. Centrifuge 8000 rpm on small bench top centrifuge for 30 s and remove supernatant.

 7. Depending on the selection marker:

+   `Be careful not to mix up the selection markers❗️`

    - Auxotrophic selection marker: Add 0.1-1 mL H<sub>2</sub>O and leave for 10 mins at room temperature to resuspend.